nsomar/Suas-iOS/README.md

 <br />
 </p>

-Suas is a [unidirectional data flow architecture](https://suas.readme.io/docs/why-unidirectional-architectures) implementation for iOS/MacOS/TvOS/WatchOs and Android heavily inspired by [Redux](http://redux.js.org).
+Suas is a [unidirectional data flow architecture](https://suas.readme.io/docs/why-unidirectional-architectures) implementation for iOS/macOS/tvOS/watchOS and Android heavily inspired by [Redux](http://redux.js.org).
 It provides an easy-to-use library that helps to create applications that are consistent, deterministic, and scalable.

-Suas has frameworks for iOS, Android, and MacOS and aims to provide a [good developer experience](#developer-experience-and-tooling) and tooling such as [customizable logging](#customizable-logging) and [state changes monitoring](#state-changes-monitoring).
+Suas has frameworks for iOS, Android, and macOS and aims to provide a [good developer experience](#developer-experience-and-tooling) and tooling such as [customizable logging](#customizable-logging) and [state changes monitoring](#state-changes-monitoring).

 Join our [gitter chat channel](https://gitter.im/SuasArch/Lobby) for any questions.
 Or check [Suas documentatation website](https://suas.readme.io).